alexk99/the_router/conf_options.md

   Generates a link-local address using the eui-64 scheme and assigns it to an interface

+ * ipv6 addr auto

+		ipv6 addr auto dev <vif_name> enable|disable

+  Enables SLAAC client for an interface.
+Once enabled the router starts assigning dynamic ipv6 addresses at an interface based on the information received in Router Advertisement messages

  * ipv6 addr del

 		ipv6 addr del <address or prefix>/<length> dev <vif_name>